 - Persistence wins.
 Last but not least, habitual content marketing builds momentum, galvanizes the speaker (in this case your brand), and is even more lasting than inspirational content marketing.
 Done is better than perfect.
 Saying something that’s unique to you is better than staying silent.

 It is my belief that commercial content marketing is in act II of its three act maturity play—halfway where it needs to be.
 When I first started, early content was largely long-form copywriting that went unread.
 Today, that content is largely editorial.
 But many brands, even leading ones such as Google (which I’ve advised and written content for), are still reluctant to stir the pot, use strong language, and report with full objectivity.

 When that happens, content marketing will reach even more people and lead to even more satisfied customers.
 With your help and decisiveness, I’m confident together we’ll see that day sooner rather than later.

 This article first appeared on blakesnow.com in summer 2017.
 About the author: As an executive advisor, recognized journalist, and bodacious writer-for-hire, Blake Snow plans, produces, and tells epic stories for fancy publications and Fortune 500 companies.
 His work has appeared in places you probably know and respect.
-He credits his success to an insatiable curiosity, polite persistence, fortuitous timing, and the shoulders of giants.
-To learn more, please email email@example.com
+He lives in Provo, Utah with a loving family and loyal dog.